Generating functional of correlators of twist-$2$ operators in $\mathcal{N} = 1$ SUSY Yang-Mills theory, I: Plan of the paper

 \section{Plan of the paper}

-In section \ref{defSYM} we recall the definition of $\mathcal{N}=1$ SUSY YM theory in the light-cone gauge.
-In section \ref{twist2op} we define the twist-$2$ operators that enter the components of balanced superfields.
-In section \ref{functionalInt} we evaluate to the lowest perturbative order the corresponding Minkowskian conformal generating functional as a superdeterminant of a quadratic form.
-We also rewrite it as a Fredholm superdeterminant employing the aforementioned dictionary, and work out the generating functional in the momentum representation.
-In section \ref{euclgen} we analytic continue the Minkowskian conformal generating functional to Euclidean space-time.
-In section \ref{s0} we work out the generating functional of Euclidean RG-improved correlators.
-In section \ref{npoint}, as a further application, we explicitly compute the Minkowskian conformal correlators in several sectors by means of the generating functional.
-In section \ref{npointE} we compute the corresponding Euclidean conformal correlators.
-In the appendices we report ancillary computations.
+In Sec. \ref{NP} -- as a nonperturbative detour to motivate our perturbative and RG-improved computations -- we work out the general structure of the generating functional of large-$N$ correlators of balanced twist-$2$ operators arising from the corresponding nonperturbative glueball/gluinoball one-loop effective action in $\mathcal{N}=1$ SUSY YM theory.
+Secs. \ref{defSYM}-\ref{IX} instead concern our perturbative and RG-improved computations involving gluons and gluinos: In Sec. \ref{defSYM} we recall the definition of $\mathcal{N}=1$ SUSY YM theory in the light-cone gauge.
+In Sec. \ref{twist2op} we define the twist-$2$ operators that enter the components of balanced superfields.
+In Sec. \ref{functionalInt} we evaluate to the lowest perturbative order the corresponding Minkowskian conformal generating functional as a superdeterminant of a quadratic form.
+We also rewrite it as a Fredholm superdeterminant employing the aforementioned dictionary in \cite{BPSpaper2}.
+In Sec. \ref{euclgen} we analytic continue the Minkowskian conformal generating functional to Euclidean space-time.
+In Sec. \ref{s0} we work out the conformal generating functional of supermultiplet balanced operators.
+In Sec. \ref{IX} we work out the generating functional of Euclidean RG-improved asymptotic correlators and its large-$N$ expansion.
+Finally, Sec. \ref{Conc} contains our main conclusions regarding the matching of the structure of the logarithm of a superdeterminant arising from the nonperturbative large-$N$ one-loop effective action -- in terms of glueballs and gluinoballs in Sec. \ref{NP} -- with our asymptotic computation -- in terms of gluons and gluinos in Sec. \ref{IX} -- to the leading nonplanar order.
+In the Appendices we report basic definitions and several relevant ancillary computations.